HopeZobinou/web-scrapping/hw8/hw8_report.md

     popularlist = [word for word, count in sorted_words[:500]] #Select the top 500 words
 ```
 ## Discussion
 Since sumcounts holds all the words and frequencies, I used that as the backbone for this code snippet.
-I used dictionary comprehension to create a dictionary that will hold words and frequencies of sumcount but the stop words are filtered out.
+I used dictionary comprehension to create a dictionary that will hold words and frequencies of sumcount but the stop words are filtered out-reference 1.
 "If word in wordlist" is the condition that made it possible.
 Next I sorted the words from filtered_counts. filtered_counts.items() returns a list of tuples, where each tuple is a key-value pair (word and its count).
 The lambda part makes sure that it is being sorted by the second element in the tuple (count).
 Lastly, I stored the results from sorted_words in popularlist.

 # Q3